ColeoCofer/Game-Off-2025/README.md

 # Sona

-**A challenging platformer about a young bat searching for family.**

 Orphaned before she could learn how to fly, Sona is all alone and looking for other bats to call family.
 Using bugs to fuel her, she deploys echolocation to illuminate a sprawling network of treacherous caves.
 Dodging predators, navigating sheer drops, and uncovering long-hidden pathways lead her to a mysterious den perched high above the cliffs.
 Can she survive the climb and finally find a place to belong?

 **Sona is a challenging platformer.
 Expect to die a lot!**